Skip to main content

-Jess Wenick, Malheur National Wildlife Refuge Restoration Coordinator
+Jess Wenick, Malheur National Wildlife Refuge Manager

 "I was born in the Harney County Hospital, just down the street from the old Valley View Hospital where my father was born.
 My family here has consisted of construction contractors, ranchers, and educators/office staff of the Burns and Crane School Districts and Harney ESD.
 Before moving to Vancouver, Washington in 2016, I lived in Harney County for 41 years."

-Jess is now the Malheur National Wildlife Refuge's (Malheur NWR) Restoration Coordinator and his history with the U.S. Fish and Wildlife Service (USFWS) goes back many years beginning when he was 15.
+Jess is now the Malheur National Wildlife Refuge's (Malheur NWR) Manager and his history with the U.S. Fish and Wildlife Service (USFWS) goes back many years beginning when he was 15.
 "My first experience working for the federal government was through the USFWS Youth Conservation Corps at Malheur NWR at the age of 15.
 Although we rebuilt a lot of fence around Malheur and Harney Lakes following the 1980s flood, we also had the opportunity to work with Rick Vetter and the Biology Program conducting duck nest searches, banding sandhill crane colts, and more.
 Rick inspired me to pursue natural resource management.
 After two summers at Malheur NWR, I went on to the Forest Service working for their wildlife, range, and fire programs in the summers through the rest of high school and as a college undergraduate.
 In 1997 I accepted a summer position with the Agriculture Research Service collecting data at the Northern Great Basin Experimental Range for Jeff Rose and Tony Svejcar and I also had the opportunity to assist with additional studies conducted by John Bates, Rick Miller, and Dave Ganskopp.
 After graduating with a degree in Rangeland Resources from Oregon State University’s (OSU) satellite program at Eastern Oregon University, I went on to pursue my graduate degree at OSU with Tony Svejcar as my major professor.
 Under Tony’s guidance, I studied the effect of grazing duration on forage quality and production of meadow foxtail.
 My research assistant was an old Thoroughbred aptly named Maggot.

 After receiving my Masters in Rangeland Resources, I went to work for the Burns Paiute Tribe in January 2001.
 I ultimately served as the manager of their wildlife program, which included the Logan Valley and Malheur River wildlife mitigation projects.
 I received an upgrade from Maggot to a Quarter Horse mare I named Large Marge.
 A cutting horse she was not, taking a quarter acre just to turn around, but she had attitude and tackled the slopes of Jonesboro with determination."